HunterRDavis/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_05_Synthesis_and_Implementing_Design/README.md

 canvas and selecting **Add IP** from the context menu.
 2. Click on the Run Block Automation where you need to configure the NoC as shown.
 Then Click **OK**.
 ![image](https://github.com/HunterRDavis/Vivado-Design-Tutorials/blob/2023.1/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_05_Synthesis_and_Implementing_Design/images/Block_automation_NoC.png?raw=true)
 3. Double Click on the Axi NoC where the Gui will pop up.
-Click on the Gneral tab and change the DDR Address Region 1 to DDR CH1 and hit OK.
+Click on the General tab and change the DDR Address Region 1 to DDR CH1 and hit OK.
 4. Your Block Design should be looking similar to this:
 ![image](https://github.com/HunterRDavis/Vivado-Design-Tutorials/blob/2023.1/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_05_Synthesis_and_Implementing_Design/images/Block_Design_NoC.png?raw=true)
 5. Click on Address Editor and hit **Assign all**, then validate design.